-- 1. CCA does not pay an ADH provider nor consider ADH to be medically necessary under certain circumstances.
-Examples of circumstances include, but are not limited to, the following: - a.
-For any portion of a day during which the member is receiving services provided by a Home Health Agency while the member is in attendance at the ADH program under 130 CMR 403.000 - When the member is a resident or inpatient of a hospital, nursing facility, or intermediate care facility for the intellectually disabled; except on dates of admission and discharge; - c.
-If the provider has not received prior authorization from CCA; - d.
-For any canceled program days or any time periods missed by a member for any reason; and - e.
+CCA does not pay an ADH provider nor consider ADH to be medically necessary under certain circumstances.
+Examples of circumstances include, but are not limited to, any of the following:

+- 1. For any portion of a day during which the member is receiving services provided by a Home Health Agency, or a similar service, while the member is in attendance at the ADH program under 130 CMR 403.000 - 2.
+When the member is a resident or inpatient of a hospital, nursing facility, or intermediate care facility for the intellectually disabled; except on dates of admission and discharge - 3.
+The provider has not received prior authorization from CCA - 4.
+For any canceled program days or any time periods missed by a member for any reason - 5.
 For any portion of a day during which the member is absent from the site, unless the program documents that the member was receiving services from the program staff outside of the ADH program in a community setting.

-AUTHORIZATION:
+CODING: